csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 _Brotli_.

 <small>Of course, this total of 100% only measures compressible responses that
-actually were compressed—there are still many millions of resources that could or should have been compressed but were not.
+actually were compressed — there are still many millions of resources that could or should have been compressed but were not.
 For a more detailed breakdown of the numbers, see the [_Compression_](https://almanac.httparchive.org/en/2019/compression) section of